Yalai92/ALFALFA_IMP_EXP_ANALYSIS/README.md

 # ALFALFA_IMP_EXP_ANALYSIS
+This repository focuses on both the analysis and forecasting of the global alfalfa and pellet trade.

-This repository covers data cleaning, analysis, and visualization of global alfalfa and pellet imports, focusing on trends from 2003 to 2023.
-It also includes a predictive analysis of global alfalfa demand for 2024-2029, using data science techniques to provide insights for stakeholders in the alfalfa industry.
+* The first part involves data cleaning, analysis, and visualization of global alfalfa and pellet imports, along with the evolution and trends of Spanish and the four main alfalfa and pellet exporters during the 2003-2023 period.
+* The second part applies data science algorithms to perform a predictive analysis of global alfalfa demand for the 2024-2029 period, identifying key trends and factors influencing the market, with the goal of providing valuable insights for stakeholders in the alfalfa industry.